Hannah Kent: Novels

 In 2011 Kent won the inaugural Writing Australia Unpublished Manuscript Award for her novel Burial Rites.
 Burial Rites tells the story of Agnes Magnúsdóttir, a servant in northern Iceland who was condemned to death after the murder of two men, one of whom was her employer, and became the last woman put to death in Iceland.
 Kent was drawn to the idea of writing her story after a visit to the scene of the woman's execution at Þrístapar, close to where she stayed for some time as a Rotary exchange student when she was 18.
 The novel crafts a more ambiguous, sympathetic image of the life of a woman widely regarded in popular opinion to have been "an inhumane witch, stirring up murder".
 In 2017, it was announced that Jennifer Lawrence would play the role of Agnes in the film adaptation of Burial Rites, directed by Luca Guadagnino.
+As of May 2025 the film is still "in development".

 A documentary about Kent's experiences in Iceland and writing Burial Rites was aired on the ABC TV as an episode of Australian Story titled "No More Than a Ghost", on 1 July 2013.

-Kent's second novel,The Good People, was published in 2016.
+Kent's second novel, The Good People, was published in 2016.
 Set in Ireland's County Kerry in 1825, it is the story of a widow's struggle to find a cure for her grandson who has been struck down by a mysterious inability to speak and who is feared by others in this superstitious community as a changeling.
 The novel takes inspiration from the case of the death of Michael Leahy.
 It was translated into ten languages and shortlisted for the Walter Scott Award for Historical Fiction (UK) 2017.
-Aquarius Films will adapt The Good People for the screen.
+In 2020 Aquarius Films planned to adapt The Good People for the screen.

 Her third novel, Devotion (2021), set in a fictionalised version of the Adelaide Hills town of Hahndorf, is an historical love story between two young Lutheran women set in the 1830s, "unfurling in a time that doesn't have the language for it".
 The novel takes place in their Prussian homeland and the new colony of South Australia.